Q. How long does it take to complete NTTS courses?

 Q. Is your training course approved by the IRS?

 A. IRS does not approve or accredit schools or courses to initially train tax preparers, but they do approve providers of continuing education programs.
 NTTS is an IRS approved continuing education provider and offers programs that satisfy the annually required CPE credits for Enrolled Agents.
+Learn more about our tax school and its certifications.

 (The State of California requires that Tax Preparers also be licensed by the state.
 Our “California Tax Preparer Course” is approved for this license.
 For complete information please Click Here)